 - Physical boundaries pertain to your personal space, privacy, and body.
 Do you give a handshake or a hug – to whom and when?
 How do you feel about loud music, nudity, and locked doors?

 - Mental boundaries apply to your thoughts, values, and opinions.
 Are you easily suggestible?
 Do you know what you believe, and can you hold onto your opinions?
-Can you open-mindedly to listen to someone else’s, without becoming rigid?
+Can you open-mindedly listen to someone else’s, without becoming rigid?
 If you become highly emotional, argumentative, or defensive, you may have weak emotional boundaries.

 - Emotional boundaries distinguish separating your emotions and responsibility for them from someone else’s.
 It’s like an imaginary line or force field that separates you and others.
-Healthy boundaries prevent you from giving advice, blaming or accepting blame.
+Healthy boundaries prevent you from giving advice, blaming, or accepting blame.
 They protect you from feeling guilty for someone else’s negative feelings or problems and taking others’ comments personally.
 High reactivity suggests weak emotional boundaries.
 Healthy emotional boundaries require clear internal boundaries – knowing your feelings and your responsibilities to yourself and others.

 - Sexual boundaries protect your comfort level with sexual touch and activity – what, where, when, and with whom.